techcultivation/spendenquittungsgenerator/README.md

   Produces German PDF/A donation receipts from LibreOffice Writer .odt templates.
 See README.md for usage.

-  AMOUNT           the donation amount in Euro (float; example: 292.20) ADDRESS          postal mail address of the donor (example: "Moritz Bartl, Gottschedstrasse 4, 13357 Berlin") [DONATION_DATE]  date of donation arrival (example: 24.12.2048)
+  AMOUNT           the donation amount in Euro [float] ADDRESS          postal mail address of the donor [in quotes] [DONATION_DATE]  date of donation arrival [optional]

+  example: receipt.py 292.20 "Moritz Bartl, Gottschedstrasse 4, 13357
+  Berlin" 24.12.2018

 Options:
   -t, --template PATH     use a different odt template file as input (default: